 Decorating with color isn't always easy.
-Whether you're picking a large-scale ticket item like a paint color for your walls or simply looking to add a few throw pillow accents to your space, the proliferation of choices sometimes makes it more comfortable to revert to neutrals that you know will work together: shades of gray, black and white, or tan.
+Whether you're looking to make a big change like painting the walls or simply looking to add a few throw pillow accents to your space, the abundance of choices sometimes makes it more comfortable to just revert to neutrals that you already know will work together: shades of gray, black and white, or tan.
 But one interior designer is looking to change that—and infuse a little life in our homes.

 What is your decorating philosophy?

 When you pay for quality, you only cry once.
 Splurge on anything you want to keep forever.

 What are the top three decorating tips you would give someone who is afraid of color?